 - Open Firewall and network protection.

 - Select the preferred network type (Public, Private or Domain Network) and disable Windows Defender Firewall.

 Try disabling the firewall temporarily to see if that can resolve the connection refused error.
 If it does, you may need to tweak the firewall setting to fix the error completely.

 5.2 Disable Anti-virus Firewall

 If you have a third-party anti-virus program running, you may also need to disable the firewall offered by the application.
 You can disable the firewall from the anti-virus settings option.

 Try to connect using PuTTy now.
 If the connection goes through, you need to tweak Firewall settings to fix the problem.

-Therefore, we strongly recommend choosing the best antivirus for your PC, even though right now as a temporary workaround you had to disable the Firewall and fix this issue.
+Therefore, we strongly recommend choosing the best antivirus for your PC, even though right now, as a temporary workaround, you can disable the Firewall and fix this issue.
 It is not recommendable to be vulnerable to dangerous attacks throughout the network.

-If none of the fixes worked for you, you can try to restart the SSH server or reboot the servers.
+If none of the fixes worked, you could try to restart the SSH server or reboot the servers.

 If your server was set up by someone else, the possibility is that they may have moved the default port as per their convenience.
 Contact and ask for the configuration nodes to get a better idea of the ports.